wp-plugins/wp-forecast/readme.txt

    wp-forecast.pot (in the wp-forecast main directory) copy it to
    <iso-code>.po and edit it to add your translations (e.g. with poedit).

+   please be aware that the number codes stand for the weather-situations. you can see the mapping in en_US.po. there are also the letters N, S, W, E they stand for the winddirections and can be translates either.

    there are different translations for the german language using different charsets. the defaukt de_DE uses UTF-8, de_DE-iso-8859-1